Roasted Cauliflower Curry with Crispy Tofu

 Meanwhile, heat a little oil in a non-stick frying pan and add the tofu cubes.
 Allow them to crisp on one side before turning them gently to crisp up each side.
 Serve them fresh alongside the curry.

-QUICK TIP: If you’re in a hurry, this cauliflower and chickpea curry can be made using a curry powder instead; simply add it in instead of the spices once the onions, ginger and garlic are cooked.
+QUICK TIP: If you’re in a hurry, this cauliflower curry can be made using a curry powder instead; simply add it in instead of the spices once the onions, ginger and garlic are cooked.

 What is Tofu?

 Tofu is made from soybeans that have been crushed, mixed with water and then curdled into a firm cheese-like texture.
 It is often packed in blocks but can be bought in various forms.
 Soybeans are a first class protein; providing all the essential amino acids the body needs.
 As a vegan (or vegetarian), tofu is an ideal choice to ensure adequate protein and to keep you fuller for longer.
 It is also a good source of iron, calcium as well as magnesium and other nutrients.
 It is important to choose a good quality tofu product that has been derived from the soybeans themselves, rather than a soy isolate; check the labelling carefully